Graham Eadie: Family

-His son, Brook Eadie, won a President's Cup premiership with the South Queensland Crushers in 1996, but plans for a top grade career were thwarted by the demise of that club due to the Super League war.
+His son, Brook Eadie, represented Queensland under-19 and won a President's Cup premiership with the South Queensland Crushers in 1996, but plans for a top grade career were thwarted by the demise of that club due to the Super League war.
 Eadie still lives on the Gold Coast today, where he works as a sales representative for a local brewery.